What to Expect at Your Workers’ Compensation Mediation

 For a successful mediation, the following parties will generally attend.

-- The injured worker (you)
+- The injured employee (you)

 - Your workers’ compensation attorney